 Tulle / netting

-Lay the six sheets on top of each other.
-If you are using colours, I tend to put the darker sheets on the bottom, lighter ones in the middle and tulle on top.
+2. Lay the six sheets on top of each other.
+If you’re using colours, I tend to put the darker sheets on the bottom, lighter ones in the middle and tulle on top.
 However, living in the creative world we do, don’t let me stifle you.
 Line up their edges and begin to fold them back and forth in a concertina.
-My folds were about three centimetres wide but once again, don’t let me rain on your parade.
+My folds were about 3cm wide but once again, don’t let me rain on your parade.

-Once the folding is complete, bend it in half like a fan and tie it tightly (so that it gathers) in the middle with string.
+3. Once the folding is complete, bend it in half like a fan and tie it tightly in the middle with string.

-Snip the ends with scissors to make a petal shape…
+4. Snip the ends with scissors to make a petal shape.

-Fan out one side into a half circle…
+5. Fan out one side into a half circle.

-Then, delicately begin separating the layers, taking care not to ruin the pleats or tear the tissue paper (when this happens, don’t cry… I sort of just shove it back in and hope no one notices).
+6. Delicately begin separating the layers, taking care not to ruin the pleats or tear the tissue paper.
+If this happens, don’t cry… I sort of just shove it back in and hope no one notices.

-Lifting and zshoozshing (an extremely technical term that may or may not have or have originated in 23BC China… or maybe just two minutes ago).
+8. Lifting and zshoozshing (an extremely technical term that may or may not have or have originated just two minutes ago).

-Finally, scrunch and zshoozsh to manipulate it into a pleasingly floral shape (but once again, don’t let my need for a chaotic symmetry suppress your inner urges – if you want it to sprout in one particular direction, don’t let me tell you it is not regular enough).
+10. Finally, scrunch and zshoozsh to manipulate it into a pleasingly floral shape.
+But once again, don’t let my need for a chaotic symmetry suppress your inner urges.
+If you want it to sprout in one particular direction, don’t let me tell you it is not regular enough.
 And you’re done.
+Tulle flowers for all, tulle flowers for any occasion.

 Adorable!
 Thanks, Kate.
-We love these big retro paper flowers.
-Make one or make a dozen and really go to town – they’re perfect for parties and adding a whimsical touch.
+We love these big retro tulle flowers.
+Make one or make a dozen and really go to town – they’re ideal for parties and adding a touch of drama.
 You can see more of Kate’s makes and passion for craft and colour on Greedy for Colour.
+For even more fab projects and creative inspiration make sure you follow us on Instagram, Twitter, Facebook and subscribe to Mollie Makes.